RyanKennon/Linux-Fundamentals/README.md

 </p>

 5. Run **sudo -u johnsmith touch /shared/test.txt**<br>
-`Simulates johnsmith (a member of finance) creating a file inside /shared — should succeed since he's in the group with access.`
+`Simulates johnsmith, a member of finance, creating a file inside /shared.
+This should succeed since he's in the group with access.`
 6. Run **sudo -u janedoe touch /shared/test2.txt**<br>
-`stgfsdgsfdgsdfgs`
+`Simulates janedoe, a member of it rather than finance, attempting the same action.
+This should fail with a permission error, demonstrating that the access restriction actually works.`

 <p align="center">
    <img src="Images/Image 35.PNG">